 This challenging 12-mile adventure begins at the trail’s northern trailhead near the Georgia-Tennessee border, trekking south and following the Conasauga upriver.
 The hike descends sharply from the trailhead to reach the banks of the Conasauga River before commencing the first of many river fords as the trail alternately follows and then dives through the river.
 It’s a difficult but fun hike that requires patience and experience: many river crossings are unmarked, there are no bridges, trail blazes are scarce and in a wilderness this vast and remote, it’s easy to get turned around.
-A handheld GPS, compass and a topo trail map of the Cohutta Wilderness are highly recommended.
+A handheld GPS, compass and a topographic trail map of the Cohutta Wilderness (available at our Trailful Outdoor Co. shop) are highly recommended.
 Hike, and master, the other river trails in the Cohutta Wilderness, like the Jacks River Trail, lower Conasauga River Trail and the Emery Creek Trail, before attempting this hike.

 Bottom line: hike safely, pack well, and in the case of rising river levels after a rain, anticipate spending an unanticipated night (or nights) in the wilderness.
 Don’t attempt to cross the river if safety is a concern.
 And don’t forget to have fun: this trail is a water-filled and stunningly beautiful adventure.